GodManhattan/CaseTrack-USCIS/privacy_policy.md

 # Privacy Policy

-**Effective Date:** April 23rd, 2025
+**Effective Date:** April 24th, 2025

 **Developer:** Marlon Martinez

-This Privacy Policy describes how **Case Track USCIS**, a mobile application developed and maintained by **Marlon Martinez**, handles user data.
+This Privacy Policy describes how **Case Track: Immigration Status**, a mobile application developed and maintained by **Marlon Martinez**, handles user data.
 By using the app, you acknowledge and agree to this policy.

-Disclaimer: Case Track USCIS is an independent app developed by Marlon Martinez.
+Disclaimer: Case Track: Immigration Status is an independent app developed by Marlon Martinez.
 It is not affiliated with or endorsed by the U.S. Citizenship and Immigration Services (USCIS), the U.S. Department of Homeland Security (DHS), or any government agency.
 The app uses publicly available data from the official USCIS Case Status API.

 ## 1. Information We Collect